maanmehta/TreeHsBeginAndro_StormyWeather/README.md

 # Weather Android App
 ## Detailed Design and Functionality

+### About this document
+Purpose of this document is to provide:
+ - functionality provided by this app,
+ - detailed technical design for important features

 ### About this app

 This android app provides following features using established Google design patterns and Google APIs: